Minimal number of points on a grid forming line segments of equal length

-The upper bound $\frac{k}{3}$ on $f(k)$ in Theorem \ref{thm:bound} shows that for large $n$ we can construct a constellation of $n$ points such that most points are part of $3$ different patterns.
-Is it possible to construct a constellation such that most points are part of $4$ different patterns (a horizontal, a vertical and two diagonal patterns) and thus achieve the lower bound $\frac{k}{4}$?
+The upper bound $\frac{k}{3}$ on $f(k)$ in Theorem \ref{thm:bound} shows that for large $n$ we can construct a constellation of $n$ points such that most points are part of $3$ different line segments.
+Is it possible to construct a constellation such that most points are part of $4$ different line segments (a horizontal, a vertical and two diagonal line segments) and thus achieve the lower bound $\frac{k}{4}$?
 The case $k=1$ is simple.
 Since $a_1(4n) = n$ as exhibited by the constellation of $n$ isolated points, this implies that $f(1) = \frac{1}{4}$.